- Internet & the Web

 In any event, after Bitcoin spiked in 2014, it retreated.
 Still, it has not yet fallen to its previous lows.
 As it is, it continues to climb...to be a safe haven?

 When was the last time Bitcoin was valued under one dollar?
 Prior to 2014.
-Since that time, Bitcoins have consistently been worth hundreds of dollars each.
+Since that time, Bitcoins have consistently been worth thousands of dollars each.

 But it has only been a few years.
 Many concerns still exist.